 This valve has four ports, three of which have PEX B fittings.
 Delta caps the bottom port at the factory, which saves you some time and effort.
 This valve is available over on Build.com, search for model R10000-PFS-PX.

 But I recommend getting this valve for PEX B over the traditional Delta valve that requires 1/2″ threaded female PEX fittings.

 It used to be standard practice to use these fittings, but now it’s an outdated and unnecessary step that can cause leaks.

 Watch this full tutorial to see all the steps for PEX pipe installation tips using PEX B and the Delta shower valve

 Hopefully, the tips in this tutorial help you with your shower remodel.
 If your next step is to waterproof the shower, this Schluter tutorial might help out.

-If you’re doing a bathroom remodel and need help, join one of my step-by-step online courses – it’ll make your bathroom renovation much easier!
+If you’re doing a bathroom remodel and need help, join our Platinum Membership – I guarantee it’ll make your project much easier.